CrowdTruth/CrowdTruth-core/tutorial/handout_session_2.md

 ## Session Summary

 In this session, we discussed a series of crowdsourcing tasks, with different methods of collecting the annotations from the workers.
+Below you can find a list of tasks (with the crowdsoursing design):

 **Closed Tasks:** the crowd picks from a set of annotations that is known beforehand